Getting Started

 The following command starts the execution using the provided inputs:

-python main_onnx.py --model zigzag/inputs/examples/workload/alexnet.onnx --accelerator zigzag.inputs.examples.hardware.TPU_like --mapping zigzag.inputs.examples.mapping.tpu_like
+python main.py --model zigzag/inputs/workload/resnet18.onnx --accelerator zigzag/inputs/hardware/tpu_like.yaml --mapping zigzag/inputs/mapping/tpu_like.yaml

 Other ZigZag runs examples:

-• ZigZag can also run with user-defined workload (see section manual layer definition section in Workload):
+• ZigZag can also run with user-defined workloads as follows (see section manual layer definition section in Workload for more information):

-python main.py --model zigzag.inputs.examples.workload.resnet18 --accelerator zigzag.inputs.examples.hardware.TPU_like --mapping zigzag.inputs.examples.mapping.tpu_like
+python main.py --model zigzag/inputs/workload/resnet18.yaml --accelerator zigzag/inputs/hardware/tpu_like.yaml --mapping zigzag/inputs/mapping/tpu_like.yaml

 Analyzing results

-During the run, results will be saved depending on the dump_filename_pattern provided in the main_onnx.py file.
+During the run, results will be saved in the dump_folder provided in the main.py file, or as argument to the API function call.
 In total, five result files are saved, one for each supported onnx node the ONNXModelParserStage parsed (supported meaning it can be accelerated on one of the accelerator cores).
 Each result file contains the optimal energy and latency of running the onnx node on the core to which it was mapped through the mapping input file.
 Optimality is defined through the MinimalLatencyStage, for more information we refer you to Stages.
+The chosen loop ordering (spatial and temporal) and memory allocation are also saved in loop_ordering.txt, as well as a graph of the hardware architecture’s memory hierarchy and a bar plot of the results.